dreamportdev/Osdev-Notes/08_VirtualFileSystem/03_TarFileSystem.md

             strcpy(tar_filename, current_record->file_prefix);
         }
         if ( strcmp(tar_filename, searched_file) == 0) {
-            // We have found the file, we can return wheter the beginning of data, or the record itself }
+            // We have found the file, we can return whether the beginning of data, or the record itself }
         uint64_t file_size = octascii_to_dec(current_record.file_size, 12);
         current_record = current_record + sizeof(tar_header) + file_size;
     }
-    // If the while looop finish it means we have not found the file }
+    // If the while loop finish it means we have not found the file }
 ```